JipWulffele/campus-numerique-docker-flask/README.md

 ```
 Update the variables if needed (database credentials, model name, etc.).

+You can configure optional downscaling settings in your `.env` file to reduce image size before sending it to the vision model.
+This can speed up processing, especially for very large uploads.

+However, note that **many vision models internally downscale images anyway**, so the performance gain may be limited depending on the model you use.

 ### 6. ▶️ Run the Full Stack
 ```bash
 docker compose up --build